Select Page

 Who should get the vaccine and when should they get it?

 Because the vaccine is more effective when given at younger ages, two doses of HPV vaccine are recommended for all boys and girls starting at ages 9 to 14.
-If boys or girls do not get the first dose of HPV vaccine before age 15, it is recommended as a three-dose series.
+If boys or girls do not get the first dose of HPV vaccine before age 15, they will need three doses.

 For more information on HPV, the vaccine, and cervical cancer: